basarat/monaco/CONTRIBUTING.md

 > Note: once travis was setup to publish we don't need `npm publish` anymore.

 # After jumping on a new machine
+Run `resume.sh` to pull latest and disregard anything you have staged locally.

-We leave submodules dirty to ease debugging.
-But this can lead to difficulty in fetching latest.
-Simply run `resume.sh` to pull latest and disregard anything you have staged locally.
+> We leave submodules dirty to ease debugging.
+But this can lead to difficulty in fetching latest `resume.sh` does the right thing :)

 # Travis